Ormewood Park

-Ormewood Park is a neighborhood on the east side of Atlanta, Georgia, United States.
+Ormewood Park is a historic neighborhood on the east side of Atlanta, Georgia, United States.

 History

 This area was the territory of the Creek Indian Nation until approximately 1825 when the Treaty of Indian Springs was signed under Governor George Troup.
 He then began forcing the Creek from their lands and by 1827, they were all gone.
 Any white settler could enter a land lottery for the cost of $4.00, and 160 or 200 acre parcels were awarded.
 Most of these lots were working farms until the late 19th century.
 In 1892, some of the farms were further subdivided into building lots of approximately 2 acre in size.
 The Confederate Soldiers' Home was constructed on what is now the area occupied by the complex of Georgia National Guard and other State buildings on United Avenue.

 A trolley line extension was constructed in 1891 by the Metropolitan Street Railroad Company running north–south along Underwood Avenue, from Confederate Avenue (renamed United Avenue in 2018) and the Confederate Soldiers' Home, turning east on Delaware Avenue and then connecting to the line that ran along Moreland Avenue, eventually ending in downtown.
 The line was originally run with steam operated “dummy” trains and was upgraded to electric trolleys in 1894.
 Its path can still be seen by examining the acute wall angles of the commercial buildings at the northeast corner Woodland and Delaware.
 The new retail development at the Ormewood and Moreland intersection makes use of this old path by providing rear access along the old right-of-way and bridge.

 Ormewood Park was initially developed in 1892, when a 100-acre plot was subdivided by Samuel W. Goode and Company and put on the market for sale.